Contact Us Today (424) 372-3112

 Posted by Philip Israels | Jul 23, 2019

 In the state of California, after anyone has been accused of being involved in domestic violence or other incidents, the prosecutor will typically ask the court to issue a Criminal Protective Order, commonly known as a “CPO.”
-It should be noted that although the prosecuting attorney normally petitions the court for a protective order, the judge has the discretion to grant or deny the order after they review the facts of the case.
+Although the prosecuting attorney normally petitions the court for a protective order, the judge has the discretion to grant or deny the order after reviewing the facts of the case.

 A criminal protective order is comprehensive.
-In fact, the order mandates that a defendant shall not harass, threaten, stalk or assault the protected person and have no personal, electronic, or written contact.
-If also states the defendant must not come within a certain distance of the victim.
+In fact, the order mandates that a defendant shall not harass, threaten, stalk, or assault the protected person and have no personal, electronic, or written contact.
+It also states the defendant must not come within a certain distance of the victim.

 If they own a firearm, they are required to surrender it to a local police station or sell it within 24 hours.
 Further, it allows the victim to record any prohibited contact

-It's important for victims to understand their legal rights and tell any fears you may have to the District Attorney and to the judge so a criminal protective order can be ordered.
-Preparation is a key and wise method for handling filing for a protective order.
+It's crucial for victims to understand their legal rights and express any fears to the District Attorney and the judge.
+With the right legal assistance, the process of obtaining a criminal protective order can be navigated with confidence and support.

-In some cases, our experienced California criminal defense lawyers might be able to avoid someone from having a CPO issued against them, or have it modified.
+In some cases, our experienced California criminal defense lawyers might be able to prevent someone from having a CPO issued against them or modify it.

 If successful in a CPO modification, the accused could be allowed to have peaceful contact with the protected person.
-When requesting a modified CPO, the court will take into consideration many different factors.
+The court will consider many different factors when requesting a modified CPO.

 Issuing a Criminal Protective Order in California